massimo-rnd/osis/README.md

 ## About

-OSIS allows you to scan your network for all used IPs in a defined subnet by using it's simple commandline interface.
+OSIS allows you to scan your network for all used IPs in a defined subnet by using it's simple GUI.

 ---